-We are shipping the graylog-ctl tool with the virtual machine appliances to get you started with a customised setup as quickly as possible.
+We ship the graylog-ctl tool with the virtual machine appliances to get you started with a customized setup as quickly as possible.
 Run these (optional) commands to configure the most basic settings of Graylog in the appliance:

 '''

-sudo graylog-ctl set-email-config <smtp server> [--port=<smtp port> --user=<username> --password=<pass

-sudo graylog-ctl set-admin-password <password>
+sudo graylog-ctl set-email-config <smtp server> [--port=<smtp port> --user=<username> --password=<passudo graylog-ctl set-admin-password <password>

 sudo graylog-ctl set-timezone <zone acronym>

 sudo graylog-ctl reconfigure

 '''

 The graylog-ctl has much more functionality documented.
-We strongly recommend to learn more about it to ensure smooth operation of your virtual appliance.
+We strongly recommend learning more about it to ensure smooth operation of your virtual appliance.